srirajan/athena/Readme.md

  -  As with most things, you can mix and match AWS services based on your workloads.
 One possibility is to use an on-demand EMR cluster to process data and dump results to S3.
 Then use Athena to create adhoc tables and run reports.

+ - “Facebook uses Presto for interactive queries against several internal data stores, including their 300PB data warehouse.
+Over 1,000 Facebook employees use Presto daily to run more than 30,000 queries that in total scan over a petabyte each per day” Source : [https://prestodb.io/]()

 ## Limitations

  - There is no support for transactions.
 This includes any transactions found in Hive or Presto.